Commonly Used Lens Types

 Article 2 min

-There are three basic types of lenses for DSLR cameras: normal, telephoto and wide angle.
-Explore each type to determine which lens is appropriate for capturing the image that communicates the message you are trying to convey.
+Explore each lens type to determine which is most appropriate to the image and message you need to convey.

-Three basic types of lenses: normal, telephoto and wide angle and their respective lens focal length.
+Three basic types of lenses: standard, telephoto and wide-angle and their respective lens focal length.

 Photo by: DINFOS PAVILION Team